HubTou/PyLists4C/DOC.md

 ```C
 #include <pylists4c.h>
 ```

 * Link the library with the rest of your objects.
-For example, if you're working on a Unix-like system, put something like this in your **makefile** (beware, the spaces have to be replaced by a TAB character before $(CC)):
+For example, if you're working on a Unix-like system, put something like this in your [makefile](https://en.wikipedia.org/wiki/Make_(software)):
 ```C
 LDFLAGS += -lpylists4c

 $(MY_PROGRAM_NAME): $(MY_OBJECTS_FILES)
     $(CC) $(MY_OBJECTS_FILES) $(LDFLAGS) -o $(MY_PROGRAM_NAME)
 ```
+:warning: Beware!
+The spaces before $(CC) have to be replaced by a TAB character

 If you have only installed the library in your user account, you have to replace the LDFLAGS statement above with the following in your makefile:
 ```C